Admiring Light

 Continue: Image Quality

-9 thoughts on “Review: Carl Zeiss FE 35mm f/2.8 Sonnar T* ZA”
+9 responses to “Review: Carl Zeiss FE 35mm f/2.8 Sonnar T* ZA”

-1. Trevor Batchelor says:
+1. Trevor Batchelor Avatar

 Thanks for the down to earth review of the Sony/Zeiss 35mm Sonnar.
 I am about to buy one of these for my Sony a7.